-- 4.3 The capital investments seeks to contribute to cashable efficiencies in the future delivery of policing in the Dyfed-Powys area in the following ways: - A reduction in revenue expenditure through a programme of potential buildings refurbishments and rationalisation as outlined in the estates strategy; - Ensuring that planned building maintenance is prioritised on the basis of risk and statutory compliance; - Centralisation of custody in Carmarthenshire; - New partnership facilities in Brecon; - New collaborative firearms Range to support the training needs and requirements of the Joint Firearms Unit; - Delivery against the Digital Policing Strategy and Roadmap which entails investing in mobile data, record management system, digital policing and continued investment in IT systems, Body Worn Video, CCTV and ANPR technology to maintain productivity and performance levels; - Ensuring that opportunities for collaboration and sharing of buildings and other assets continue to be explored.
+- 4.3 Much work has been undertaken during 2019/20 by the Medium Term Financial Planning group and Finance, Efficiencies and Futures Board to consider financial and investment requirements over a longer time frame.
+Albeit that it contains a number of assumptions and uncertainties this Capital Strategy includes a capital programme, shown at Appendix I, which has been extended to cover a 10 year period.
+This programme will be revisited as clarity arises and annually, as part of the formal budget and precept setting. - 4.4 The capital investments seeks to contribute to cashable efficiencies in the future delivery of policing in the Dyfed-Powys area in the following ways: - A reduction in revenue expenditure through a programme of potential buildings refurbishments and rationalisation as outlined in the estates strategy; - Ensuring that planned building maintenance is prioritised on the basis of risk and statutory compliance; - Centralisation of custody in Carmarthenshire; - New partnership facilities in Brecon;

+- New collaborative firearms Range to support the training needs and requirements of the Joint Firearms Unit; - Delivery against the Digital Policing Strategy and Roadmap which entails investing in the National Enabling Programme, Mobile data, Emergency Services Network, record management system, digital policing and continued investment in IT systems, Body Worn Video, and ANPR technology to maintain productivity and performance levels; - Embracing new ways of agile working which will reap and realise organisational efficiencies but require some upfront investment for both estates and IT; - Ensuring that opportunities for service collaboration and sharing of buildings and other assets continue to be explored.

-4.4 Estates
+4.5 Estates

-- 4.4.1 The Commissioner has an Estates Strategy which provides clear guidance and direction around the future strategic and operational Estates requirements for the Dyfed-Powys Force, and provides clarity for budget allocation and future investment requirements. - 4.4.2 The aim of this strategy is "to provide a cost effective and operationally relevant estate that supports and compliments the services we provide to the community" - 4.4.3 Critical to this is the provision for improving custody facilities in Carmarthenshire which is expected to cost in the region of £11m.
+- 4.5.1 The Commissioner has an Estates Strategy which provides clear guidance and direction around the future strategic and operational Estates requirements for the Dyfed-Powys Force, and provides clarity for budget allocation and future investment requirements. - 4.5.2 The aim of this strategy is "to provide a cost effective and operationally relevant estate that supports and compliments the services we provide to the community" - 4.5.3 Critical to this is the provision for improving custody facilities in Carmarthenshire which is now expected to cost in the region of £14.7m.
 The project is seeking to deliver an 18 cell complex with ancillary office accommodation and Police station facilities on the outskirts of Llanelli.
-The project is currently at design Royal Institute of British Architects (RIBA) stage 3 which in principal denotes preparing and issuing the proposed design for planning Ecological, geotechnical and ground surveys have already been undertaken during 2018 and planning approvals are now being sought.
-Subject to planning approvals and contract, the project timescales are envisaged to be 18 to 20 months with public consultation planned for early 2019 and construction commencing in Autumn 2019. - 4.4.4 Significant refurbishment works and investment has now taken place to address a considerable programme of condition survey works across the estate within all four counties, some residual works will be completed during 2019/20.
-The condition survey has also informed the Estates Strategy in determining which properties to retain and where future moves and accommodation changes need to be planned - 4.4.5 Due to the deteriorating condition of the existing facility in Brecon, provision of £5.5m has been included for a potential collaborative opportunity, albeit there will be proceeds of sale arising from existing station of c£1.5m.
-Funding was received during 2018 to assist in developing a business case on behalf of partners and this work is ongoing.
-A potential site has been identified and subject to the outcomes of the business case, and relevant feasibility studies it is anticipated that construction will commence in 2020/21. - 4.4.6 In addition to this, there will be a rolling custody upgrade programme and a continuing planned maintenance programme which will be funded from both the revenue and capital budget.
-Custody upgrades are carried out in a phased approach based on risk and corrective actions as identified during HMIC audits.
-Condition surveys have been carried out across the whole estate determining the level of investment required at each location by each sub fabric element.
-Prioritisation of works is reviewed based on risk factors aligned to condition of fabric and to the occupant, legislative requirements and business continuity considerations which inform the decision making process and timescales. - 4.4.7 A new requirement for a firearms training facility to support the southern Welsh Forces collaborative Joint Firearms Unit was identified during
+The project is currently at design Royal Institute of British Architects (RIBA) stage 3 which in principal denotes preparing and issuing the proposed design for planning Ecological, geotechnical and ground surveys have already been undertaken and planning approvals are now being sought.
+Subject to planning approvals and contract, the project timescales are envisaged to be 18 to 20 months with public consultation planned for spring 2020 and construction commencing in autumn 2020. - 4.5.4 Significant refurbishment works and investment has now taken place to address a considerable programme of condition survey works across the estate within all four counties, some residual works will be completed during 2020/21.
+The condition survey has also informed the Estates Strategy in determining which properties to retain and where future moves and accommodation changes need to be planned - 4.5.5 Due to the deteriorating condition of the existing facility in Brecon, provision of £6.2m has been included for a potential collaborative opportunity, albeit depending on which scenario is finally approved there may be some proceeds of sale arising from the sale of surplus land on the existing site.
+Funding was received during 2018 to assist in developing a business case on behalf of partners and this work continues, albeit it has proved difficult to obtain a firm commitment from partners.
+A final business case